coolyer/CoolyerScraperUI/README.md

 ## Web-Based Version (Idea/soon?)

 My vision for CoolyerScraper extends beyond desktop applications.
-We're actively working on creating a web-based version of our product that will allow you to access and utilize our scraper directly through your web browser.
+Just a idea in the works on creating a web-based version of our product that will allow you to access and utilize CoolyerScraper directly through your web browser.
 With this approach, there's no need for downloads or installations.
-Simply visit our website, input your preferences, and let the scraping begin.
+Simply visit our website, input your preferences

-Here's a sneak peek at what you can look forward to:
+Here's a sneak peek at what will be done if made so you can look forward if its made:

 - Instant Access: Say goodbye to the hassle of installations.
 Our web-based version will be accessible instantly, saving you time and effort.